Knoblauchpilze/agents/README.md

 }
 ```

 The precise definition of the behavior methods can and should be updated to handle more complex behaviors.
-The methods created there can be used as part of the initialization code and also in the definition of new behaviors or influences.
+The methods created there can be used as part of the initialization code and also in the definition of new behaviors or influences needing to spawn new agents.

 As we're using an entity component system and we chose to make the semantic of the Agent to be more based on callbacks rather than specializing a class, we don't have to create code in the 'engine' but only customize the behaviors that are already called by the base environment.